LearnPress/learnpress/readme.txt

 == Changelog ==

 = 2.1.9.9 =
++ Compatible with WordPress 4.9.3
-+ Fixed: Warnings at the Edit Quiz page
++ Fixed warnings at the Edit Quiz page
-+ Fixed: Error when upload user avatar in case GD php extensions is not enabled.
++ Fixed error when upload user avatar in case GD php extensions is not enabled
-+ Fixed: Next and Previous button not work when do a quiz.
++ Fixed next and Previous button not work when do a quiz

 = 2.1.9.8 =
 + Changed get_home_url() instead of get_site_url()